18+ • Bet Responsibly • Racing Alpha does not accept betsBeGambleAware.org

 Updated

 AI horse racing accuracy depends entirely on how you measure it.
-Across UK and Irish racing, a competent AI rating model picks the winner around 18-25% of the time (one in four-to-five races), the top-3 finisher around 50% of the time, and produces a positive return on investment between +5% and +12% on level stakes.
-Racing Alpha's v1.0 picker backtests at roughly +8% ROI; the v1.1 ML model at +10.3%.
-These are honest numbers — AI doesn't pick every winner, and any tipster claiming otherwise is selling you noise.
+Across UK and Irish racing, a competent AI rating model picks the winner around 18-25% of the time (one in four-to-five races) and the top-3 finisher around half the time.
+Profit is a different story: when we re-audited our own models with a leak-proof pipeline in June 2026, sustained ROI came out at low single digits at exchange prices at best — and we found that the impressive double-digit backtest numbers (including our own earlier +8% claim) almost never survive honest re-testing.
+AI doesn't pick every winner, and any tipster claiming a big sustained ROI without a live public ledger is selling you noise.

 Common questions